Share what kind of mom you are!

 The level of influence we have over our kids (and their desire to please us and follow directions) is determined by the strength of our connection with them.
 So aim for connection, even in the midst of discipline.

-What form of discipline have you seen work or not work?
+What form of discipline has worked or not worked?
 Does it strengthen or weaken your relationship with your child?

 ASK YOUR CHILD...